 Funding has not yet been identified for the design or construction of a project.

-The outcome will be a report describing existing conditions, river processes, evaluated project concepts and a recommended project.
+The outcome will be a report describing existing conditions, river processes, evaluated floodplain restoration alternatives and a feasible project concept.
 The report is expected to be available in December 2023.

 Natural Systems Design (NSD) is WSDOT’s lead contractor implementing the study, with assistance from Veda Environmental leading the stakeholder engagement and Natural Waters LLC for quality control and quality assurance.